noahpop77/dotfiles/README.md

 ### CA
 > Code Action

-If you use `shift -> c -> a` so basically `CA` while hovering over a block of code that has an error it will suggesst possible fixes and depending on the LSP maybe even perform the fix.
+If you use `shift -> c -> a` so basically `CA` while hovering over a block of code that has an error it will suggesst possible fixes and depending on the LSP maybe even perform the fix

 ### K
 > Documentation Block